CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 }
 ```

 Now there are a lot of things wrong with this.
-When you suddenly stop powering your Arm, there will be a ton of momentum that will cause you to overshoot.
-Additionally, how do you hold it there?
-Here's a solution to hold it at the target:
+When you suddenly stop powering your Arm, there will be a ton of momentum that will cause you to overshoot (keep drifting past the target value).
+Additionally, *how can we hold the arm at the right place?* Here's a solution to hold it at the target:

 ``` c
 void holdArmAtTarget( int target ){